ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

 but this involves moving around elements in a way similar to Insertion sort, which is both is more complex and less efficient as the algorithm above.

-If you recall our categorisation of sorting algorithms from @sec:terminology, we are now ready to categorise Mergesort:
+If you recall our categorisation of sorting algorithms from @sec:sorting-1:terminology, we are now ready to categorise Mergesort:

 - In-place: *no*, as we already mentioned it is very costly to make merging in-place.